-Figure 10: Structure of the logs folder for the Simple java application in off mode resource, including the file transfers and the job submission details.
+Figure 11: Structure of the logs folder for the Simple java application in off mode

+When running COMPSs with log level info the base log folder will contain two files (runtime.log and resources.log) and one folder (jobs).
+The runtime.log file contains the execution information retrieved from the master resource, including the file transfers and the job submission details.
 The resources.log file contains information about the available resources such as the number of processors of each resource (slots), the information about running or pending tasks in the resource queue and the created and destroyed resources.
 The jobs folder will be empty unless there has been a failed job.
 In this case it will store, for each failed job, one file for the stdout and another for the stderr.
-As an example, Figure 11 shows the logs generated by the same execution than the previous case but with info mode.
+As an example, Figure 12 shows the logs generated by the same execution than the previous case but with info mode.